matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

    versions, following the permalink will take him to a room view which churns for a while and eventually fails.
 Synapse 0.33.3 should at least give a sensible error code.]

+   If it turns out that the replacement room also has a tombstone event, the client may automatically keep following the chain until it reaches a room that isn't dead.

  * Optional extension: if the user is in both rooms, then the "N unread messages" banner when scrolled up in the old room could be made to track